 Classification of radar targets using machine learning and deep learning

-This example demonstrates approaches to classifying radar data using machine learning and deep learning techniques.
+This example demonstrates approaches to classifying radar data using machine and deep learning methods.
 The following approaches are used to solve the problem:

 - Deep Learning: SqueezeNet, LSTM

 Object classification is an important task for radar systems.
-This example addresses the problem of determining whether an object reflects a radar signal as a cylinder or a cone.
-Although the example uses synthetic data, the approach can be applied to real radar measurements.
+In this example, we consider the problem of determining which object reflects the radar signal — a cylinder or a cone.
+Although the example uses synthetic data, this approach can also be applied to real radar measurements.

 include("$(@__DIR__)/Install_packages.jl")